 Requirement: All contractors and employers must designate a responsible company official to coordinate all employment, training and contracting related activities with the TERO department to ensure that the company is in compliance with TERO.

 Requirement: The TERO Office maintains a certified Native American Owned Business Registry.
 All the businesses on the registry need to be given the opportunity to bid on any projects that they are qualified for.
 If they are within 10% of the lowest bid, you need to negotiate to see if they can reduce their price.
 But the fact remains that the bid will be awarded on: price, quality and capability.

 TERO COMPLIANCE PLAN:

-Requirement: All contractors, sub-contractors and employers must have an approved written compliance agreement filed, negotiated and approved by the TERO Office prior to commencement of any construction activities on the Tulalip Reservation.
+Requirement: All contractors, sub-contractors and employers must have an approved written compliance agreement filed, negotiated and approved by the TERO Office prior to commencement of any construction activities on the Tulalip Reservation and on Tribal Projects off Reservation.
 There is a 1.75% TERO fee on any projects over $10,000 to be paid in full or negotiated with the TERO Compliance Officers.